ms-jpq/coq_nvim/docs/SNIPS.md

 2. `<eval_snips>` -- live repl to ensure snippet is what you want

-3. `:COQsnips compile` -- done, you are good to do
+3. `:COQsnips compile` -- boom, you are good to do

 ### Compilation